 California Courts Online

-To locate websites for state courts in California, including appeals courts, there are several directories that track them:
+To locate websites for state courts in California, including appeals courts, there are several directories that track them.
+They include:

 This site has a list of websites for state superior courts and appeals courts in California.